Before Selling Your House

 To Renovate or Not To Renovate?

 If you’re considering selling your property, you’ll achieve the best price in the shortest possible time if your property is well presented and appealing to the market you are targeting.
-The conundrum faced by many homeowners is whether to invest time and money renovating, or to sell the property in its current condition.
+The conundrum faced by many homeowners is whether to invest time and money in kitchen renovation, or to sell the property in its current condition.
 There are many factors to consider.
-As kitchen renovation specialists, we deal with many property owners and builders, so if you’re wondering, “Should I renovate my kitchen before selling my house?”, here is our advice.
+As kitchen renovation specialists, we deal with many property owners and builders, so if you’re wondering, “Should I Do A Kitchen Renovation Before Selling my House?”, here is our advice.

 Return on Investment

-The most important thing to ask yourself is, “What am I trying to achieve by renovating my kitchen?”
+The most important thing to ask yourself is, “What am I trying to achieve in my kitchen renovation?”
 If you intend selling your property, your objective will be to achieve an acceptable return on your investment (ROI).
-If your proposed renovation is unlikely to add value to your home, or make it more likely to sell within your required timeframe, you shouldn’t invest too much.
+If you proposed a kitchen renovation which is likely to add value to your home, or make it more likely to sell within your required timeframe, you shouldn’t invest too much.

 Speak to an Expert

 Before undertaking a kitchen renovation (prior to listing your home for sale), speak to your Real Estate agent.
 Ask them whether a kitchen renovation will increase the value of your home and/or make it easier to sell.
+This can help answer your question – Kitchen Renovation Before Selling my House?
 In some cases the primary motivation of the home owner is to sell quickly.
 In other cases you may want to maximise your return, i.e. sale price.
 Of course, if you can achieve both of these objectives that would be ideal!

 Your local Real Estate agent can advise how your home compares to other homes for sale in your area.
 You may be able to achieve your objectives with a modest renovation, or the agent may advise you to leave your kitchen in its current condition.
 Ensure you ask your agent whether a kitchen renovation is likely to increase the value of your home, or whether it will simply make it easier for them to sell.
 You don’t want to spend money unnecessarily just to make the Real Estate agent’s job easier!